NullSec-SIG/offical-website/README.md

 -New Logo

 Not Added
-- Discord Invite Link
-- Whatsapp Invite Link
-- Sign Up Invite Link
+- Sign Up Invite Link (Google Form?)